 Truth in Love

 Every bit of wisdom and truth about people and how to be with each other comes from God.
-Every valid and accurate scientific finding from neuroscience, social psychology, human development, and other aspects of research on humanity is rooted in God’s wisdom, revealed by Him.
-Whether He is acknowledged as the source is immaterial, it is still from God.
+Every valid and accurate scientific finding from neuroscience, social psychology, human development, sociology, and other aspects of research on humanity is rooted in God’s wisdom, revealed by Him.
+Whether He is acknowledged as the source is immaterial; it is still from God.
 It is only the foolish who deny it.

-Sometimes we don’t recognize God’s truth in these findings and how they are used because the Bible uses different words.
+Sometimes we don’t recognize God’s truth in these findings or in how they are applied because the Bible uses different words.
 Nonetheless, it is all through His word, the Source of all creation.
+For example, scientists have tested the nutritional benefits of the food consumed by God’s people in ancient days, confirming specific health benefits.
+Social scientists and relationship experts think they have come up with new principles, but any truth that reveals wisdom about how we are to live and relate with others is effective because God has already said it.

 All of humanity’s amazing discoveries are the revelation of God’s truth and wisdom, His holy knowledge and ability given as gifts to us.
-Social scientists and relationship experts may think they have come up with these principles but any truth revealing wisdom about how we are to relate with others He has already stated.

-We Christians ought to be the experts in how to relate with one another but clearly, we are not very good at it!
-We have not been perfected in our walk nor has He revealed the vastness of His knowledge of us and the universe.
-But we are on the path and willing.
-One useful example is the skill of assertiveness, a most valuable skill for people to have.
-God is our expert, our model, and He talks about assertiveness as “speaking the truth in love.”
+We, Christians, ought to be the experts in how to relate with one another, but clearly, we are not very good at it!
+We have yet to be perfected in our walk, nor has He revealed the vastness of His knowledge of us and the universe.
+But we are on the path, and we are willing.

+speaking the truth in love, we will in all things grow up into Christ Himself, who is the head.
 From Him the whole body, fitted and held together by every supporting ligament, grows and builds itself up in love through the work of each individual part.”
-Ephesians 4:15-16 Berean
+Ephesians 4:15-16 BSB

-Love is the principle thing in the lives of all Christians.
-It covers all and never fails.
-So when we have to assert ourselves with others, we can count on God enabling us to do so in love.
-Truth alone can be hurtful when it should build up the body effectively.
-There are many times when the power of truth is necessary for being able to grow together, when shared in God’s love.
+Love is the principal thing in the lives of all Christians.
+Love covers all and never fails.
+When we must assert ourselves with others, we can count on God enabling us to do so in love.
+Truth alone can be hurtful when it should be effective in building up the body of believers.
+There are many times when the power of truth is necessary for being able to grow together.
+Truth is most powerful and effective when shared in God’s love.
+Truth is in the power of God’s word that corrects all of us:

-“For the word of God is quick, and powerful, and sharper than any two edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.”
+“For the word of God is quick, and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.”
 Ephesians 4: 12 KJV

-God’s truth has no deceit in it when it is spoken from a heart without guile.
-Humans do rely on much more than words to understand what is being communicated.
+Humans rely on much more than words to understand what is being communicated.
 Nonverbal communication encompasses a diverse range of signals such as facial expressions, body language, and vocal nuances like tone and rhythm.
 We can speak many words to one another, but nearly every culture, to varying degrees, relies on what is not spoken.

-To be sure, what is in the heart will come out, exposed to others even when we are trying to hide it.
+To be sure, the attitudes and motives of the heart come out, exposed to others, even when trying to hide them.

+God’s truth has no deceit in it when it is spoken from a heart without guile.
 All words, our verbal communication, are housed in subtle, nonverbal cues that provide critical meaning from the heart.
-The smile seems to hold a universal meaning but can be altered to communicate a different message than what we usually associate with a smile.
-The lips may be stretched in the same way, but if the eyes are cold and the expression closed, humans are wired to pick up the underlying thoughts, feelings and emotions—all those soul messages—hidden behind it.
+Here is where guile, the self-motive, is seen.
+The smile seems to hold a universal meaning, but can be altered to communicate a different message than what we usually associate with a smile.

 “We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.